Bidders line up for Siemens postal machines unit - sources

 The baggage-handling side of the business makes both software to track luggage and mechanical equipment such as conveyor belts.
 It has installed more than 300 baggage-handling systems at airports all over the world.

-German private equity firm Triton and U.S. investment groups Gores and Platinum are among those that have handed in bids for the 300 million euro (255 million pounds) division by the July deadline, the sources said on condition of anonymity.
+German private equity firm Triton and U.S. investment groups Gores and Platinum are among those that have handed in bids for the 300 million euro ($386 million) division by the July deadline, the sources said on condition of anonymity.

 Siemens, Triton and Citigroup, which is running the auction, declined to comment.
 Neither Gores nor Platinum were immediately available for comment.